 Bruising and swelling will be marked for at least two weeks and you will need painkillers for the first few days.
 The compression garment you are given must be worn for a week.
 While most people return to work after a week, you should avoid lifting anything heavy until the incisions are fully healed.

 Besides the persistence of residual skin and potential for left to right asymmetry, the risks are few and infrequent.
-All potential complications and expectations will be reviewed by Dr. Van Wyck prior to confirming your surgical intentions.
+All potential complications and expectations will be reviewed by Dr. James Lacey prior to confirming your surgical intentions.

 Surgery is not always required for arm reductions.
-In addition to liposuction, which has already been mentioned, our NEW VELASHAPE technology for the treatment of fat reduction and cellulite might be an option.
+In addition to liposuction, we offer VelaShape® technology.
+This non-invasive treatment can reduce the appearance and volume of cellulite without downtime.
 In addition to this, the NEW THERMAGE TIPS can be very effective in reducing the circumference and cellulite appearance in the upper arm area.
 Ask for more information.

-If you would like to speak with Dr. Llyod Van Wyck, you can request a consultation by clicking here.
+If you would like to speak with Dr. James Lacey, you can request a consultation by clicking here.